Bucket-list activities like the Sydney Harbor bridge climb don't need to break the bank. Alberto Mazza/500px

 1. Pick a hostel for the best budget sleep

 In the midrange field, Sydney is winning at super-hip boutique hotels that are as friendly and charming as they are cool.
 Yes, they’re not cheap, but then you won’t want to leave hotels like these with unique features like gorgeous architecture, rooftop decks and even a basement cinema at Paramount Hotel.
-You'll find smaller, cheaper hotels further from the city center in Kings Cross, Glebe and at the beaches, but then you'll have to factor in travel time and costs.
+You'll find smaller, less expensive hotels further from the city center in Kings Cross, Glebe and at the beaches, but in those cases, you'll have to factor in travel time and costs.

 2. Visit outside the Australian school holidays